Brunson scores 43, rallies Knicks to 121-117 win over Pacers in Game 1 of Eastern Conference semis

 McConnell’s basket made it 94-85 with about 10 1/2 minutes remaining and signaled an early end to what was supposed to be a rest for Brunson.
 He returned to spark an 8-0 run that got the Knicks right back into it, and when Indiana went back ahead 109-104 with 4:27 to go, he scored seven points in a 9-0 burst that gave New York a 113-109 lead.

-The Pacers went back ahead 115-113 before Brunson tied it and DiVincenzo hit from behind the arc for the lead, just as he did in a Game 2 rally to beat the 76ers.
+The Pacers went back ahead 115-113 before Brunson tied it and DiVincenzo hit from behind the arc for the lead, just as he did in a rally to beat the 76ers last round.

+“It was a little bit of like Game 2 of the last series,” DiVincenzo said.

 Indiana’s bench - which should be an advantage for the Pacers in the series - provided a strong start to the second quarter, and a 9-0 run just before the half gave the Pacers a 55-46 advantage.
 Isaiah Hartenstein's heave from beyond halfcourt went in at the buzzer to make it a six-point game at the break.